 Over half of the youth in America between the ages of 12 and 20 have experimented with drinking alcohol.
 Binge drinking is common in youth as they typically do it in settings away from parental figures.
-Underage drinking often leads to car accidents and can lead to alcohol poisoning, due to the binge factor.
-Further, underage drinking can lead to addiction as an adult.
+Underage drinking often leads to car accidents and can result in alcohol poisoning, due to the binge factor.
+Further, teen alcohol use can result in addiction as an adult.

-Even though kids are starting to drink earlier than ever, the amount of problem drinkers is highest among the age group of 18 and 25.
-The use and abuse of alcohol in this age group presents a number of dangers.
+Even though kids are starting to drink earlier than ever, some problem drinkers are highest among the age group of 18 and 25.
+The use and abuse of alcohol in this age group presents some dangers.

 Teens or young adults who are abusing alcohol should seek help at an inpatient alcohol treatment center.
-This type of treatment provides counseling and medical support for withdrawal symptoms.
-Trying to stop abusing alcohol individually is often extremely difficult.
+This type of therapy provides counseling and medical support for withdrawal symptoms.
+Trying to stop abusing alcohol individually is often tough.